podkung/l10n-thailand2/l10n_th_bank_payment_export_scb/readme/DESCRIPTION.rst

-This module extends the functionality of Bank Export Payment to support a KTB.
+This module extends the functionality of Bank Export Payment to support a SCB.